-Bryony is a qualified masseur and began volunteering for the Stroke Association in 2016 after seeing a tweet advertising a volunteer masseur role for the York Marathon.
+Bryony is a qualified masseur.
+She began volunteering for the Stroke Association in 2016 after seeing a tweet advertising a volunteer masseur role for the York Marathon.
 She could never have predicted that she would one day be using our services following her own stroke.

-The medical teams took some time to identify what was wrong with Bryony, but after being passed from ward to ward, Bryony was placed in a Stroke unit.
+The medical teams took some time to identify what was wrong with Bryony, but after being passed from ward to ward, Bryony was placed in a stroke unit.
 The stroke had left Bryony without the ability to walk or talk.
-She was only able to say 'yesy and 'no'.
-Bryony refused to accept that this was her fate and she began physiotherapy, occupational and speech therapy.
+She was only able to say 'yes' and 'no'.
+Bryony refused to accept that this was her fate and she began physiotherapy, occupational therapy, and speech therapy.

 Bryony showed incredible courage and determination throughout her rehabilitation.
-She continued to get support from Jo and Dave, who she knew from her volunteer work, and started working with Stroke Association Medway team, specifically Jane.
-She moved back to her parents’ home in Kent where she was encouraged by Jane to socialise with people of similar age who could empathise with her.
+She continued to get support from people at the Stroke Association, who she knew from her volunteer work, and she started working with the Stroke Association Medway team.
+She moved back to her parents’ home in Kent where she was encouraged to socialise with people of similar age who could empathise with her.

-Whilst recovering and rebuilding her life after her stroke, she set herself a goal to massage again.
+While recovering and rebuilding her life after her stroke, she set herself a goal to massage again.
 In October 2018, she did just that.
 Bryony said, “It was exhausting and by no means easy.
 But I did it.
-I also managed to volunteer at the Resolution run in York again.
-No one believed that I had had a stroke”.
+I also managed to volunteer at the Resolution Run in York again.
+No one believed that I had had a stroke.”

 Bryony's attitude towards volunteering is inspiring.
 She has many reasons for volunteering but says that she loves "supporting those when they've completed a run in memory of someone.
 Especially when I say I've had a stroke, they melt and you can see their hearts break a little, you just engulf each other in a hug.
 However hot, sweaty, wet or sore they are."